Meth Addiction Rehab & Treatment in Orange County

 - Intense itching, compulsive skin picking, “crawling” skin

 - Dry mouth and dental problems

 - Erratic movements (e.g., jerking, twitching, facial tics)

 - Constant talking

 The sudden swing between euphoric highs and depressive lows creates a vicious cycle.
 Users must continue to use if they want to maintain the initial sense of exhilaration while warding off the unpleasant after-effects.

 After a while, the body develops a tolerance to meth.
 The effectiveness of each dose decreases.
-The individual must take more and more of the drug in order to get the same effects.
-All of which makes crystal meth extremely addicting.
+The individual must take more and more of the drug to get the same effects.
+All this makes crystal meth extremely addicting.
 Some people get hooked from their very first use.
 For others, dependency may take a while to develop.
 In all cases, the likelihood of addiction is high.

 Addiction is a complex disease.
 The drug itself can change the brain’s chemistry, leading to physical dependence.
-In addition, a combination of genetic, environmental, and psychological factors may also play a role.
-Working through the various issues that give rise to addiction requires the help of trained counselors who can provide physical meth detox, as well as individual and group therapy.
+Additionally, a combination of genetic, environmental, and psychological factors may also play a role.
+A rehab program that allows you to work through the various issues that give rise to addiction requires the help of trained counselors who can provide physical meth detox and support groups, as well as individual and group therapy.

 Intensive Outpatient (IOP)

 Intensive OutPatient treatment (IOP) helps people establish the foundations for lifelong sobriety…read more...